gremo/nest-winston/README.md

 ## Utilities

-The module also provides a custom Nest-like special formatter for console transports:
+The module also provides a custom Nest-like special formatter for console transports named `nestLike`.
+Supported options:

+- `colors`: enable console colors, defaults to `true`, unless `process.env.NO_COLOR` is set (same behaviour of Nest > 7.x)
+- `prettyPrint`: pretty format log metadata, defaults to `true`

 ```typescript
 import { Module } from '@nestjs/common';